 See your health care provider if you have any problems with your eyesight.

-Seek emergency care from a health care provider who is experienced in dealing with eye emergencies if:
+Seek emergency care from a provider who is experienced in dealing with eye emergencies if:

 Make an appointment for a complete eye exam if you have: